 Location: Jammu

-Your visit to Jammu is incomplete without exploring Raghunath Bazaar, the city’s most famous shopping destination.
+Your visit to Jammu is incomplete without exploring Raghunath Bazaar, one of the most famous places to visit in Jammu and the city’s most famous shopping destination.
 You will find exquisite Pashmina shawls, beautifully crafted Dogra jewellery, and traditional Kashmiri handicrafts.
 The market is also known for saffron, dry fruits, and aromatic spices.
 Wander through the busy lanes, bargain with shopkeepers, and take home unique souvenirs.
 You can also find traditional woollen clothing and paper-mâché artefacts.

 Location: Raghunath Bazar, Jammu 180001